perfsonar/docs/install_el.rst

 ************************************************************
 Bundle Installation on RedHat Enterprise Linux Variants
 ************************************************************

-note:: For older CentOS 7 installation see :doc:`install_centos`

 perfSONAR combines various sets of measurement tools and services bundled in different useful ways.
 RPMs are available that install the bundles described in :doc:`install_options`.
 The steps in the remaining sections of this document detail the steps required for installing these bundles.